demisto/content/Packs/JoeSecurity/Integrations/JoeSecurityV2/README.md

 ### joe-download-report
 ***
 Download a resource belonging to a report.
-This can be the full report, dropped binaries, etc. See integration README for the full supported report types.
+This can be the full report, dropped binaries, etc. See the integration README for the full list of supported report types.

 #### Base Command